 The Otsego County Law Enforcement Academy is pleased to support our Veterans and is a fully V.A. approved school.

 Originally, the Academy was situated at the Otsego County Sheriff's office in Cooperstown, NY, but quickly outgrew those facilities.
-As the Oneonta State College University Police Department became more heavily involved in assisting the Academy, the Sheriff sought to expand University Police Department's role.
-Session #6 of the Basic Course for Police Officers was moved to the Oneonta State campus, to take advantage of the increased space, modern physical fitness facilities and educational classrooms that are available at the college.
+As the SUNY Oneonta University Police Department became more heavily involved in assisting the Academy, the Sheriff sought to expand University Police Department's role.
+Session #6 of the Basic Course for Police Officers was moved to the SUNY Oneonta campus, to take advantage of the increased space, modern physical fitness facilities and educational classrooms that are available at the college.
 University Police joined with the Sheriff's Office to co-sponsor all the training offered by the Otsego County Law Enforcement Academy.
 Captain James H. Small, who had served the Academy as an instructor and administrative assistant, was named the Director and took over all of the responsibilities of coordinating training programs.
-As of 2008, Lieutenant Jonathan D. Bartlett has taken over as Director of the Academy.
+From 2008-2018, Lieutenant Jonathan D. Bartlett served as Director of the Academy.